-Hallgrímskirkja church is one of Reykjavík’s best-known landmarks.
+Hallgrímskirkja church is one of Reykjavík’s best-known landmarks and also among the most beautiful churches in Reykjavík.
 Towering over the city, it’s visible from all corners of Reykjavík.
 In this article, we list nine surprising facts about Hallgrímskirja.

 1. It took 41 years to build Hallgrímskirkja